+Many fungi have prefered habitats and/or substrates, or are mycorrhizal with associated trees.
+An understanding of this can not only help in finding them but also aid their identification.
 The Auckland region has a number of different forest types as well as man made habitats.
-Our forest are not pure stands of any one tree but generally a mixture of several types.
+Our forests are not pure stands of any one tree, but generally a mixture of several types.

-A large number of mycorrhizal fungi are found under Tea tree's and some of which are also found under Nothofagus (beech) such as Amanita australis.
+A large number of mycorrhizal fungi are found under Tea trees and some of these are also found under Nothofagus (beech), such as Amanita australia.

-Beech trees being mycorrhizal tend to be dominated by Cortinarius and to a lesser existent Amanita, Russula and Laccaria species, but not restricted to just these.
-Many of these fungi only accrue under beech so its well worth seeking these out.
+Beech trees, being mycorrhizal, tend to be dominated by Cortinarius and, to a lesser extent, Amanita, Russula, and Laccaria species, but not restricted to just these.
+Many of these fungi only accrue under beech, so it's well worth seeking these out.

-The dung from carnivores and omnivores contain a lot more sugar and are usually broken down by bacteria, during wet conditions fungi can also be found on these too.
+The dung of carnivores and omnivores contains a lot more sugar and is usually broken down by bacteria.
+During wet conditions, fungi can also be found on these too.

-In Auckland two species are very common, the Vegetable cicada (Isaria sinclairii) which attacks the cicada grub while underground and sends up a stalked fruiting body to the surface to release its spores.
-The other is Sugar icing fungus (Cordyceps bassiana) which attacks a wide range of hosts most common on mature cicadas but also beetles, wasps and stick insects.
+In Auckland, two species are very common, the Vegetable Cicada (Isaria sinclairii) which attacks the cicada grub while underground and sends up a stalked fruiting body to the surface to release its spores; and The other is the sugar icing fungus (Cordyceps bassiana) which attacks a wide range of hosts, most commonly mature cicadas but also beetles, wasps, and stick insects.